baraaHassan/baraaHassan/README.md

     - **My responsibilities are**:
       1. Collecting the AI system requirements from Clinicians.
       2. Doing research and designing novel Deep Reinforcement Learning solutions to be published in the research venues.
-      3. Designing the architecutre of and developing the preprocessing pipeline, that connect the raw data from Hospital machines to the AI model.
+      3. Designing the architecture of and developing the preprocessing pipeline, that connects the raw data from Hospital machines to the AI model.
-      5. Daignosing and trouble shooting the whole pipeline (i.e from the raw data to the AI).
+      5. Diagnosing and troubleshooting the whole pipeline (i.e from the raw data to the AI).
      - **Extra activities**:
         1. Leading the Deep Reinforcement Learning reading group of InfAI AI team.
         2. I am doing a podcast on my youtube channel, where I host interviews with the researchers from different fields; to talk about their research and their personal journey.
      - **What I learned during this position**:
-       1. I learned how to learn a new topic without a prior knowledge about and with no supervision.
+       1. I learned how to learn a new topic without prior knowledge about and with no supervision.
        2. I learned how to do research.
        3. I recorded in a manifest all the conferences, summer schools, colloquiums/seminars/symposiums, graduate courses, and institute/professors youtube channel/website/github related to the topic that I was working on (i.e Deep Reinforcement Learning in Healthcare).
        4. I have read many papers and many surveys related to the topic that I was working on.
        5. I attended 3 graduate courses related to the topic I was working on.
-       6. I watched many conference tutorials and semianrs while I was searching for new ideas.
+       6. I watched many conference tutorials and seminars while I was searching for new ideas.
-       7. I set a routine of working in a certian time everyday, and of switching between the TODO tasks -to not get bored quickly-, to improve my productivity.
+       7. I set a routine of working in a certain time everyday, and of switching between the TODO tasks -to not get bored quickly-, to improve my productivity.
-       8. My problem solving skills increased, as I was working on ill-defined problem.
+       8. My problem solving skills increased, as I was working on an ill-defined problem.
        9. My debugging and troubleshooting skills increased, as I was debugging a very complex pipeline (that contains many layers).
 - 💪 **What I brought to the teams that I joined:**
     1. Problem-solving skills.
 In many situations during university and work experience, I was finding the ad-hoc solution without knowing that there was a solution/algorithm already for such a category of problems.